Chiebukar/Chiebukar/README.md

       <td>
       <a href="https://chiebuka-movie-recommender.streamlit.app/"><b>Movie Recommendation System</b></a></td>
       <td> A Content-based movie recommendation system that utilizes content similarity to suggest similar movies to users.
-       he system recommends movies based on their similarity with selected movies.
         Relevant content features such as genre, keywords, cast, crew and storyline are used to identify and recommend similar movies.</td>
     </tr>

   </tbody>